manuelpacheco108/manuelpacheco108/README.md

 - 👋 Hi, I’m @manuelpacheco108
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on (actually i just learn code)
+- 💞️ I’m looking to collaborate on (actually i just learning code)
 - 📫 How to reach me (Step by step)

 <!---